sumit-biswas-uk/Amazon-UK-Grocery-Dataset-Machine-Learning-ML-Project/README.md

 ## Data Preprocessing

-Conversion of date columns to numerical format, splitting data into training and testing sets, and addressing key observations during data preprocessing.
+The data preprocessing phase involves converting temporal information into numerical format.
+We split the data into training and testing sets, mimicking real-world scenarios, where historical data is used to predict future outcomes.

 ## Machine Learning